rgreenblatt/cs1690_handout/mthreads.md

 -----------

 *In this assignment there will be multiple threads running at a time*, and on multiple processors.
-Thus, make sure you must guard datastructures appropriately.
-Be sure to review `uthread.h`, which contains definitions for `uthread_t` and `lwp_t`, as well as other struct definitions for hints as to which data structure accesses need to be synchronized.
+Thus, you must make sure you guard data structures appropriately.
+Be sure to review `uthread.h`, which contains definitions for `uthread_t` and `lwp_t`, as well as other struct definitions, for hints as to which data structure accesses need to be synchronized.
 Importantly, you **cannot** make the assumption that each `uthread` is scheduled on exactly one LWP at a time.
 This is something that you must ensure with proper synchronization!